RyanParsley/skillful-notes/slides.md

 Markdown is great and I believe I use it effectively in the following examples, but this is **not** a presentation _about_ markdown.
 That's simply an implementation detail.

-If you don't like markdown, file an issue with github.
-It's the defacto standard for documentation so best get comfortable with it.
-If it's the lingua franca of github, ADO, and any static site generator you care to use, I figure you may as well write your personal notes in it too.

 This presentation is about **crafting a narrative**.